Approximate complex amplitude encoding algorithm and its application to data classification problems: Demonstration

 \subsection{Iris dataset classification}

-In this subsection, we perform Iris flower classification, using CHC via encoding Iris dataset into amplitudes of a quantum state by ACAE, as a proof-of-concept experiment.

-Iris dataset consists of three iris species (Iris setosa, Iris virginica, and Iris versicolor) with 50 samples each as well as four features (sepal length, sepal width, petal length, and petal width) for each flower.
-Each sample data includes ID number, four features, and species.
-IDs for 1 to 50, 51 to 100, and 101 to 150 represent data for Iris setosa, Iris versicolor, and Iris virginica, respectively.
+The Iris dataset consists of three iris species ({$Iris$ $setosa$, $Iris$ $virginica$, and $Iris$ $versicolor$}) with 50 samples each as well as four features (sepal length, sepal width, petal length, and petal width) for each flower.
+Each sample data includes the identification (ID) number, four features, and the species.
+IDs for 1 to 50, 51 to 100, and 101 to 150 represent data for $I.$ $setosa$, $I.$ $virginica$, and $I.$ $versicolor$, respectively.

-In this paper, we consider the Iris setosa and Iris versicolor classification problem.
-The goal is to create a binary classifier that outputs the correct label $\tilde{y}$ (0 : Iris setosa, 1 : Iris versicolor) for given test data $\tilde{\boldsymbol{x}}=$(sepal length, sepal width, petal length, petal width).
-In this demonstration, we employ the first four data of each species as training data.
-That is, we use data with IDs 1 to 4 and 51 to 54 as training data for Iris setosa and Iris versicolor, respectively.
+In this paper, we consider the {$I.$ $setosa$} and {$I.$ $versicolor$} classification problem.
+The goal is to create a binary classifier that predicts the correct label $\tilde{y}$ (0 : {$I.$ $setosa$}, 1 : {$I.$ $versicolor$}) for the given test data $\tilde{\boldsymbol{x}}$ {= (sepal length, sepal width, petal length, petal width).} In this demonstration, we employ the first four data of each species as training data.
+That is, we use data with IDs 1 to 4 and 51 to 54 as training data for {$I.$ $setosa$} and {$I.$ $versicolor$}, respectively.
 On the other hand, we use data with IDs 5 to 8 and 55 to 58 as test data.